As Cascade editors, there are a few action items for you to help improve the accessibility of our websites.

 - Accessibility checker: Don’t ignore it.
 When you submit edits, Cascade's built-in content checker includes a report of some basic accessibility issues.
 Be sure to review and address any items that are flagged during this step.

 General actions we should all be doing on our sites:

 - Hyperlink meaningful phrases rather than single words.

 - Give your images meaningful file names (all lowercase, no spaces).

 - Use proper heading structure.
 Screen reader and other assistive technology users have the ability to navigate web pages by heading structure, assuming true headings are used (as opposed to text that is styled to be big and/or bold).

 - Add closed captions to any video that gets incorporated on your site.

-To learn more about the ways you can make your web content and documents more accessible, check out our help page.
+To learn more about the ways you can make your web content and documents more accessible, check out our web accessibility help page.

 Thank you for doing your part to make the university’s websites accessible to all!